Fishmansky/glog/README.md

 ```

 Client only variable:
-- `logfiles` (map) - specify the destination name of given log as key and path to log file to be watched as variable, e.g.:
+- `logfiles` (map) - specify the final log name as key and path to log file to be watched as variable, e.g.:
 ```toml
 [logfiles]
 "syslog"="/var/log/syslog"